-Our framework combines an investor's portfolio model with a payment network model, while adding a flavor of monetary economics.
-In our framework, three components are important for the exchange rate: First, the actual use of virtual currency to execute real payments.
-Second, the decision of forward-looking investors to buy virtual currency (thereby effectively regulating its supply).
-Third, the elements that jointly drive future consumer adoption and merchant acceptance of virtual currency.
+Our framework combines an investor's portfolio model with a payment network model, while adding a flavour of monetary economics.
+In our framework, three components are important for the exchange rate: (i), the actual use of virtual currency to execute real payments; (ii), the decision of forward-looking investors to buy virtual currency (thereby effectively regulating its supply); and (iii), the elements that jointly drive future consumer adoption and merchant acceptance of virtual currency.
 These latter elements determine the expected long-term growth in virtual currency usage.
-We show that the equilibrium exchange rate depends both on a "purely speculative" component, that depends on the hypothetical price speculators would offer if not a single real transaction is settled using virtual currency, and a transaction component, that depends on the actual amount necessary to facilitate real payments.
+We show that the equilibrium exchange rate is determined by both a "purely speculative" component that depends on the hypothetical price speculators would offer if not a single real transaction is settled using virtual currency, and a transaction component that depends on the actual amount necessary to facilitate real payments.

 Speculating on the value of currencies is not new.
-Already Fisher (1911) argued that, in certain situations, speculators may effectively regulate the money supply by withdrawing money from circulation by betting on their future value.
+In the early 1900s, Fisher (1911) argued that, in certain situations, speculators may effectively regulate the money supply by withdrawing money from circulation by betting on its future value.
 We apply this "old" notion in a formal way by showing that the exchange rate of a virtual currency immediately responds to changes in the speculative position of investors.
-Our model predicts that, as a virtual currency becomes more established, the exchange rate becomes less sensitive to the impact of shocks to speculators' beliefs and their inflow and outflow into the virtual currency market.
+Our model predicts that, as a virtual currency becomes more established, the exchange rate will become less sensitive to the impact of shocks to speculators' beliefs and their inflow into and outflow from the virtual currency market.
 This prediction undermines the notion that the current high volatility of the exchange rates of virtual currencies will prohibit their widespread usage in the long run.

 Additionally, we borrow from the so-called "two-sided markets" literature to explain the main factors that drive future consumer adoption and merchant acceptance of virtual currency as a payment instrument; see, e.g., Armstrong (2006) and Rochet and Tirole (2006).
 It is shown that private benefits and cross-group externalities among merchants and consumers affect the joint demand for virtual currency to make payments for real goods and services.
-On one side of the market, private benefits may be large for consumers who frequently execute cross-border payments, such as remittances, that usually carry high fees.
-Face-to-face payments may also become easier and cheaper via application-based "wallets" on the smartphone.
-Consumers who value privacy and anonymity more, and those who are technologically more apt are likely to gain from using virtual currencies.
-On the other side of the market, large merchants may experience considerable private benefits from avoiding high fees charged by traditional payment providers.
-Internet stores may gain as well as they face relatively low implementation costs of accepting virtual currencies.
-Our model tries to explain how the resulting joint demand for virtual currency affects its exchange rate.
+On